Prostate and Testicular Cancer Screening and Diagnosis

-In this procedure, a small amount of radioactive glucose (sugar) is injected into a vein and a scanner makes detailed, digital pictures of the area of the body where the glucose is used.
+In this procedure, a small amount of radioactive glucose (sugar) is injected into a vein, and a scanner makes detailed digital pictures of the area of the body where the glucose is used.
 Because cancer cells often use more glucose than normal cells, the pictures can be used to find clusters of cancer cells in the body.

 This single scan combines the ability of a CT scan to show tissue that looks abnormal and a PET scan to show tissue that acts abnormally.
-The UMMC Cancer Institute radiology department’s PET/CT scanner offers the highest level of detailed image quality currently available.
+The UMMC Cancer Center and Research Institute radiology department’s PET/CT scanner offers the highest level of detailed image quality currently available.
 The ability to look at CT and PET images together helps doctors more precisely identify the location of abnormal, possibly malignant (cancerous) tissue in the body.

 A low-level radioactive material is injected into the body, and then a camera is used to see where it collects.
-The material injected seeks out prostate cells and sticks to them.
+The injected material seeks out prostate cells and sticks to them.
 Doctors use the test to look for prostate cells in the lymph nodes and other soft organs.
 Most often, doctors recommend this test for men whose PSA levels rise after treatment.

 Ultrasound procedures allow doctors to see soft tissues such as muscles, blood vessels, and organs.
 It uses sound waves that move through the skin, bounce off the organs, and project an image of them.
 In this procedure, a probe, about the size of a finger, is inserted into the rectum to examine the internal organs.
 The echo forms a picture of the body tissues, which can be used to locate the area for a biopsy.